Christine Cole Catley: Career

 Christine McKelvie Bull was born in 1922 in Wellington, New Zealand.
 She grew up on a farm in Hunterville, Rangitikei and began writing while still at school, freelancing for the Taranaki Daily News.
 She won a scholarship to the University of Canterbury and moved to Christchurch, where she also worked as a part-time reporter for The Press newspaper while studying.
+In addition, she acted in Ngaio Marsh plays and wrote for the university magazine, Canta.

+After completing her Bachelor of Arts degree in English, she began a Master's program.
+She became pregnant and chose to keep the baby in spite of stigma against unwed mothers, giving birth to daughter Sarah in 1945.
 While in Christchurch, she met and became friends with the artist Rita Angus, who painted her and her first child in a portrait entitled Mother and Child in 1945.

-In 1946, Cole Catley moved to Wellington and began writing for the Labour Party's daily paper, The Southern Cross, the New Zealand Listener, and Radio New Zealand.
-Australia's ABC Network appointed her their New Zealand correspondent, and in 1956 the network sent her on assignment to Indonesia for two years.
+In 1946, Cole Catley and Sarah moved to Wellington, and she began writing for the Labour Party's daily paper, The Southern Cross, the New Zealand Listener, and Radio New Zealand.
+In 1948 she married John Reece Cole, a protégé of writer Frank Sargeson, and they subsequently had two children, Nicola in 1950 and Martin in 1953.
+They hosted writers such as James K. Baxter and Louis Johnson (poet) in their home.
+In 1956, the family spent two years in Indonesia where John was posted as a UNESCO library advisor to the Indonesian government and Cole Catley was appointed by Australia's ABC Network to establish an office there.

 When television came to New Zealand, Cole Catley was the country's first TV reviewer, writing for The Dominion (using the pseudonym "Sam Cree") and for the Sunday Times (under the name "Hillary Court").
 She was a member of the Broadcasting Council, but was removed by then Prime Minister Robert Muldoon due to disagreements between them.
 In 1967, she became tutor-in-charge of New Zealand's first polytechnic school of journalism.
 In this role, she insisted that half of the students accepted into the school must be female, a move which was considered to greatly accelerate the movement of women into the industry.

 Cole Catley's first job in publishing was as an editor for A.H. and A.W.
 Reed, in Wellington.
 In 1973, she and her second husband, Doug Catley, set up their own publishing house, Cape Catley Press.
 The imprint specialised in New Zealand works and authors, and published over 100 titles, including notable writers such as Michael King and Archibald Baxter.
 Cole Catley also ran writing workshops, which led to a number of writers being published by her publishing company.
 In 2003, Cole Catley published her own book on the life of New Zealand astronomer Beatrice Tinsley, Bright Star.

 She died on 21 August 2011 from lung cancer at age 88.